 Some types of acidic drinks like coffee, fruit juice, soft drinks or beer can affect how well the gum works.
 Wait for 15 minutes after having these drinks before using the gum.
 The gum also won’t work as well if you take it while eating or drinking.

-Nicotine gum helps you to quit by replacing some of the nicotine you would normally get from a cigarette.
-You may still get cravings but nicotine gum lessens them.
-Using the gum can also help to reduce nicotine withdrawal when you quit, such as cravings, difficulty concentrating, frustration, restlessness and anxiety.
+Nicotine gum helps by replacing some of the nicotine you would normally get from smoking; it can help to manage cravings.
+Using the nicotine gum can also help to manage some of the other symptoms of nicotine withdrawal when you quit such as difficulty concentrating, frustration, restlessness and anxiety.

 Nicotine gum comes in two strengths: 2mg and 4mg.
 The right strength and dose for you depends on when you have your first cigarette in the morning and the number of cigarettes that you smoke each day – talk to your doctor or pharmacist about the right dose for you.

 Use the gum for at least eight weeks, reducing the strength and frequency of use as directed.